ttscoff/howzit_old/README.md

 `:highlighter:` and `:pager:` can be set to `auto` (default) or a command of your choice for markdown highlighting and pagination.

 `:matching:` can be "partial", "beginswith", "fuzzy" or "exact" (see below).

+If `:include_upstream:` is true, build note files in parent directories will be included in addition to the current directory.
+Priority goes from current directory to root in descending order, so the current directory is top priority, and a build notes file in / is the lowest.
+Duplicate sections being overwritten by the higher priority.

 ### Matching